 - ?
 Coconut Water vs. Sports Drinks: Studies show coconut water has significantly more potassium and less sodium than popular sports drinks like Gatorade or Powerade.
 Although coconut water alone may not be ideal for high-intensity workouts due to its low sodium content, adding sodium can make it as effective as commercial sports drinks in terms of rehydration.

 - ❤️ Health Benefits: Preliminary research suggests potential benefits of coconut water, such as reducing systolic blood pressure in hypertensive patients.
 Natural coconut water has less sugar and no artificial additives than commercial sports drinks.

 - ?
 Natural Choice: Coconut water, especially when sodium-enriched, can be a healthier choice to replace typical sports drinks, fruit juices, and sodas.

 Coconut water nutritional information (1 cup/240 grams)

-Calories – Coconut water is low in calories, as 1 cup only gives you 45 calories, a desirable trait if you’re looking to use it as a sports drink or just to replace the plain, boring water every now and then.
+Calories – Coconut water is low in calories, as 1 cup only gives you 45 calories, a desirable trait if you’re looking to use it as a sports drink or to replace the plain, boring water now and then.